 Q5 – Quality Level 5 – Single Solution

-During GNSS processing ASPSuite is trying to use both the base station observations and the rover observations to achieve an accurate position for the rover.
-If, for any reason, RTKLib is able to use observations from only the rover (hence the name “single”), it will give Q=5.
+During GNSS processing LP360 Drone or ASPSuite is trying to use both the base station observations and the rover observations to achieve an accurate position for the rover.
+If, for any reason, RTKLib is able to use observations from only the rover (hence, the name “single”), it will give Q=5.

 The base station observation data is not entered.
 This is commonly done to field check the rover observations while awaiting the higher quality ephemeris for processing the final solution.
 If that wasn’t the intention, verify the base station settings, Edit Flight -> Base station tab.